henrywoo/Generative-AI-In-Action/source/ch4-gan/README.md

 * **Logistic/BCE Loss:** While both are used for classification, logistic loss focuses more on the probability of a correct classification.
 Hinge loss focuses on maximizing the margin.
 * **Squared Loss:**  Squared loss penalizes errors more harshly than hinge loss, which can make it more sensitive to outliers.

+**🦉 Why there is a margin(1.0) in hinge_d_loss but not in hinge_g_loss?**

+The roles of the discriminator and generator are **asymmetric** in GAN training.

+Discriminator needs to maintain a clear boundary between real and fake images. **The margin ensures this boundary is robust.** The margin enforces a stricter criterion for the discriminator, encouraging it to be more confident in its classifications.
+Removing the margin could result in a weaker training signal, potentially making the discriminator less effective.

+Generator focuses solely on maximizing the score for fake images, trying to make them appear as real as possible to the discriminator, so a direct maximization objective suffices.
+The margin (1.0) is unnecessary because the generator's objective does not involve a separation constraint; it simply aims for higher scores.

 ## What is Wasserstein Loss?